shatadruCK/salesforce-devops-demo/README.md

-# ck--salesforce--devops
+## ck--salesforce--devops

-Boiler Plate for CK standard CI/CD
+This is a boilerplate for the Salesforce project which also contain the DevOps setup.